wireapp/wire-docs/src/understand/federation/introduction.rst

-Federation is facilitated by two backend components: the *ingress*, which, as the name suggests, acts as ingress point for federated traffic and the *federator*, which acts as egress point.
+Federation is facilitated by two backend components: the *ingress*, which, as the name suggests, acts as ingress point for federated traffic and the *federator*, which acts as egress point and processes all ingress requests from the *ingress* after the authentication step.

 Non-Goals
 ---------